awsdocs/amazon-ec2-user-guide/doc_source/managing-users.md

       [newuser ~]$ nano .ssh/authorized_keys
       ```

-      Paste the public key for the key pair into the file and save the changes\.
-For example:
+      Paste the public key that you retrieved in **Step 2** into the file and save the changes\.

-      ```
-      ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQClKsfkNkuSevGj3eYhCe53pcjqP3maAhDFcvBS7O6V
-      hz2ItxCih+PnDSUaw+WNQn/mZphTk/a/gU8jEzoOWbkM4yxyb/wB96xbiFveSFJuOp/d6RJhJOI0iBXr
-      lsLnBItntckiJ7FbtxJMXLvvwJryDUilBMTjYtwB+QhYXUMOzce5Pjz5/i8SeJtjnV3iAoG/cQk+0FzZ
-      qaeJAAHco+CY/5WrUBkrHmFJr6HcXkvJdWPkYQS3xqC0+FmUZofz221CBt5IMucxXPkX4rWi+z7wB3Rb
-      BQoQzd8v7yeb7OzlPnWOyN0qFU0XA246RA8QFYiCNYwI3f05p6KLxEXAMPLE
-      ```
+**Important**
+Ensure that you paste the public key in one continuous line\.
+The public key must not be split over multiple lines\.

-      The user should now be able to log into the `newuser` account on your instance using the private key that corresponds to the public key that you added to the `authorized_keys` file\.
+      The user should now be able to log into the `newuser` account on your instance, using the private key that corresponds to the public key that you added to the `authorized_keys` file\.

 ## Removing a User Account<a name="delete-user-acount"></a>